 9250 Shaughnessy Street

-Among the stranger bits of parkland in the city is tucked in an industrial area south of Marine Drive, south of Kent Street which serves as the main corridor for the businesses, all the way down Shaughnessy Street to the Fraser River.
+One of the stranger bits of parkland in the city is tucked in an industrial area south of Marine Drive, south of Kent Street — which serves as the main corridor for the businesses all the way down Shaughnessy Street to the Fraser River.

-Finally you’ll reach the end of the road, and see on your left what amounts to a secret park: less a cohesive green space and more a collection of things you can use.
+Walk, bike or drive past all that and you’ll reach the end of the road, and then see on your left what amounts to a secret park: less a cohesive green space and more a collection of things you can use.

 But if you work in the area — or just live south of 41st and crave some quick beach volleyball — it will probably do the trick.